nrwl/nx/docs/shared/migration/manual.md

 nx generate @nrwl/react:library
 ```

 It’s important to remember: don’t just drop your code anywhere!
 Always generate an app or a library for that code before migration.
-Without the project configuration, you’ll miss out on key functionalities of Nx provided by the dependency graph generation and affected code detection.
+Without the project configuration, you’ll miss out on key functionalities of Nx provided by the project graph generation and affected code detection.

 ### Establishing code boundaries